 I’ve approached many self improvement challenges recently by starting with a practice of self curiosity before taking action or making a major decision on what to improve.

-For example, when trying to make sure I was eating right and drinking enough water, I started just by keeping a log of how many glasses of water I’m drinking daily.
+For example, when trying to make sure I was eating right and drinking enough water, I started by keeping a log of how many glasses of water I’m drinking daily.
 I didn’t make any intentional changes.

 There are a few reasons why this approach works well:

 - It is a great way to get a baseline understanding of what is happening now.
 It helps to make sure I know how much I need to improve something - whether a gradual or more drastic approach to change is necessary.

 - It establishes a habit of measurement before any changes are actually made.
 This habit is just as important than the change itself.

 - The act of measurement always creates some change in behaviour - often for the better.

 A few areas where self-curiosity has been critical: